Elaborate Scam Targets Hundreds of Instagram Travel Influencers

-Scammers and con artists are nothing new, and they’re used to targeted lost tourists and students.
-However, they’re actually used Instagram influencers to up their scamming level.
+Scammers and con artists are nothing new, and they’re used to targeting lost tourists and students.
+However, they’re actually using Instagram influencers to up their scamming level.

 According to various reports, somebody posed as Wendi Deng Murdock was deceiving popular social media figures out of their money while participating in photography projects in Indonesia.
 Wendi is the former wife of Rupert Murdoch.

 It was travel photographer Carley Rudd, who has over 60,000 Instagram followers, who shed light into the scam, which turned out to have even more victims.
 Rudd said she was asked to take pictures in Jakarta, Indonesia for a photography project that involved the 2022 Winter Olympics in Beijing.
 Rudd said she had to book her own flights and pay for a photography permit – a promise of reimbursement was made.

 It wasn’t until she was in Indonesia that she realized it was all a scam.